 Table of contents

-Your resume is your first chance to make a good impression — and your font choice can make or break your candidacy.
+Your resume is your first chance to make a good impression, and your font choice is an important consideration to ensure employers see the potential in your resume.

-So, what’s the right resume font size, and how do you sort through professional resume fonts to find one that’s right for you?
+So, what’s the best font to use for a resume, and how do you sort through the options to find a font that’s right for you?

 Calibri